sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - [Retroleum](http://blog.retroleum.co.uk/electronics-articles/a-diagnostic-rom-image-for-the-zx-spectrum/) for the diagnostics ROM.
 - Emil Vikström for his [ArduinoSort](https://github.com/emilv/ArduinoSort) library.
 - [StormBytes](https://www.youtube.com/channel/UCvvVcAC0n4dCuZ-SIIYOUCQ) for his code and help for supporting the original ZX Spectrum keyboard.
+- Fabrizio di Vittorio for his [FabGL library](https://github.com/fdivitto/FabGL) which I use for sound only (for now, it's a great library).
+- [Ackerman](https://github.com/rpsubc8/ESP32TinyZXSpectrum) for his code and ideas for the emulation of the AY-3-8912 sound chip.

 ## And all the involved people from the golden age